Things are about to get really complicated for some former FBI and DOJ officials over the coming weeks

 It’s being assumed that Horowitz will go hard after James Comey for his handling of the investigation and his decision to elevate himself well outside the scope of his former position’s power.

 The report will also likely address Andrew McCabe again, who despite having clear conflicts of interest, chose to not recuse himself until the investigation was all but over.

 Whether Horowitz has also found improper behavior within the DOJ to report isn’t known yet, but it’s a good bet he has.
 If I were speculating, he’ll likely address Loretta Lynch’s tarmac meeting with Bill Clinton.

 The DOJ may also come under fire due to recent reports that they pressured the FBI to back off the Clinton Foundation.

-The most open question I have is if the IG will also criticize the illogical immunity deals given to protect Hillary Clinton’s associates and the kid gloves with which she was treated in her FBI interview.
-Will he pass judgement on the case itself and speak to a wider conspiracy to protect Mrs. Clinton or just individually criticize actions outside of protocol?
+The most open question I have is if he will also criticize the illogical immunity deals given to protect Hillary Clinton’s associates and the kid gloves with which she was treated in her FBI interview.
+Will he pass judgement on the case itself and speak to a wider conspiracy to protect Mrs. Clinton?

 We’ll have to wait and see.